mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/api/access/index.md

 # Ingress

 In most production deployments, administrative access to the cluster should be routed through an external proxy to the DC/OS master nodes, distributing traffic load between the master nodes.
-For example, the default AWS templates configure an AWS Elastic Load Balancer.
+For example, the default AWS&reg; templates configure an AWS Elastic Load Balancer&reg; (ELB&reg;).

 Master nodes and private agent nodes are usually not publicly accessible.
 For security reasons, ingress to these nodes should be controlled by a router or firewall.
 To manage the cluster, administrators and operators should use a VPN server inside the firewall, on the same networks as the DC/OS nodes.
 Using VPN ensures that you can securely access the nodes directly from your workstation.